-One time, I had this really annoying itchy scalp, so here’s what I did; I melted a little amount of shea butter using my blow dryer then mixed it with coconut oil, the action was almost instant.
+One time, I had this really annoying itch on my scalp, so here’s what I did; I melted a little amount of shea butter using my blow dryer then mixed it with coconut oil, the action was almost instant.
 Since I continued using it on my scalp, I never had another day of itch.
 But when I stopped using it, the itch gradually returned after about 3 days of heat.

 Later on, I discovered a more excellent way which I’ll discuss later.
 I live in the tropics and there is a tendency to sweat a lot on my scalp.
 Hence, applying oil to it very often is not advisable.
 It could cause more serious scalp conditions and irritation.